-Regarding the appointment of chapter advisors in reference to their employment by the college where the chapter is located:
+Regarding the appointment of chapter advisors in reference to their employment by the institution where the chapter is located:

-In order to serve as a chapter advisor, an individual must be an employee of the college where the chapter is located.
+In order to serve as a chapter advisor, an individual must be an employee of the institution where the chapter is located.

 Adopted by the Phi Theta Kappa Board of Directors, October 1998:

 The Regional Coordinator serves as the leader of the region.
 The Coordinator facilitates the integral relationship among chapters in the region, between Headquarters and the chapters, and between Phi Theta Kappa and the institution.